A loose moral climate fed the paranoia and fear that allowed Nu Labour to flourish:

 According to the Financial Times:

-their filters to prevent businesses being trashed over negligent website blocking decisions by automated software.
+upgrade their filters to prevent businesses being trashed over negligent website blocking decisions by automated software.
 But presumably they will stick with the current crap.
-Related issues are that educational websites are being likewise blocked merely for
+Related issues are that educational websites are being likewise

 In an open letter to the Prime Minister, prominent figures including the Belle de Jour writer Brooke Magnanti and feminist blogger and author Zoe Margolis, warned that the Government was taking: